 Is Bitcoin an example of a fintech?

-So, Green fintech challenge includes the production and use of cryptocurrencies like bitcoin.
-However, the actual money is in the traditional banking business, which has a market value of several trillions of dollars.
+So, the Green fintech challenge includes producing and using cryptocurrencies like bitcoin.
+However, the actual money is in the traditional banking business, with a market value of several trillion dollars.

 Read more: Best Crypto Trading App